Grossular Garnet: Gemstone Information

 Treatment

-Some colourless to pale tone grossular from various localties in East Africa will turn light yellow-green when irradiated (gamma rays) but will fade to their original colour within hours to days in daylight and within two months in the dark.
+Some colorless to pale tone grossular from various localities in East Africa will turn light yellow-green when irradiated (gamma rays) but will fade to their original color within hours to days in daylight and within two months in the dark.
 These are characterized by a transmission window near 560 nm.
-Some material has been dyed green to imitate jadeite; this shows an absorption band from 630 to 670 nm and red under the Chelsea Colour Filter.
+Some material has been dyed green to imitate jadeite; this shows an absorption band from 630 to 670 nm and red under the Chelsea Color Filter.